-At Ridgewater College, the health and safety of our students, faculty and staff is a priority.
-We, along with our colleagues at Minnesota State, are closely monitoring the developing situation related to COVID-19 and are committed to taking steps necessary to protect the health and safety of our faculty, our staff, and our students.
+At Ridgewater College, the health and safety of our students, faculty and staff is our top priority.
+We, along with our colleagues at Minnesota State, are closely monitoring the ongoing COVID-19 situation and are committed to taking steps necessary to protect the health and safety of our faculty, our staff, and our students.

 Please review our Back-to-Campus Preparedness Plan for comprehensive information on the steps Ridgewater College is taking to provide a safe and healthy environment for all members of our campus community.
-Visit our Fall Semester 2020 page for more specific semester information and frequently asked questions.
+Visit our Spring Semester 2021 page for more specific semester information and frequently asked questions.

 For all questions or concerns, please email us at firstname.lastname@example.org.